 Here’s the story of David Haller, a man who “believed himself to be schizophrenic only to discover that he may actually be the most powerful mutant the world has ever seen.”
 It’s a story that’s perfect for your next binge-watch, too.
 Legion’s complete first season and the first eight episodes of season two are now on FOX+ Philippines.

-#6: War of the Planet of the Apes (FOX+)
+#6: War for the Planet of the Apes (FOX+)

 Starring Andy Serkis, Woody Harrelson, Karin Konoval, Steve Zahn, Amiah Miller, Terry Notary and Judy Greer